fabiolahodo/Concept-Lattice-Visualization-Tool/README.md

 ```

 2. Click the **"Select your JSON file"** button to upload your formal context or lattice data.

+💡 You can also create a formal context directly in the tool — the lattice will be generated automatically.

 3. The graph will render inside the main panel.
-4. Interact with nodes (drag, zoom, highlight, etc.).
+    - Interact with nodes (drag, zoom, highlight, etc.).
-5. Use sidebar options to label, export, or explore metrics.
+    - Use sidebar options to explore metrics.
+    - Use the options on the page to label concepts, export data, or switch views.

 ---